paoyede/Project_1/README.md

 # Project_1

-The project is focused installation of httpd on the amazon linus.
+The project is focused installation of httpd on the amazon linux. httpd